How to Maintain Your Fluency in Spanish and French

 HERE IS HOW I MAINTAIN MY FLUENCY IN SPANISH

-Read, read, read in Spanish.
+Read, read, read in Spanish or French.

 We need comprehensible input just like our students do.
 Reading, my favorite pastime, is a reward as well as a fulfillment of a goal.
 There is never a shortage of good books and I have read many notable ones.

 Here is a list of books I have read that I highly recommend for Spanish:

 - El tiempo entre costuras by María Dueñas (Read it twice and was spell-bound both times.
 SO well written!)